 header image: © Colin Park

-AOC undertook excavations and survey at the site of a medieval church and burial ground
+In 2021, AOC undertook excavations and survey at the site of the medieval church and burial ground.

 The ruinous remains of St Helen’s Church at Old Cambus sit high on a cliff above the North Sea, close to Cockburnspath in the Scottish Borders.
 The church is said to have been established by three Northumbrian princesses who sought refuge from a violent war in their home kingdom.
 Stormy weather prevented them from reaching the Firth of Forth as planned, but they were given shelter by the bishop or prior of nearby Coldingham.
 They showed their gratitude by building three new churches: St Abb’s at St Abb’s Head, St Bee’s at Dunbar and St Helen’s at Old Cambus.
 It is recorded that there has been a church at Old Cambus since the 7th century, though the ruinous remains of St Helen’s are certainly much later in date, perhaps 12th century at the earliest.